HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 ### Labelling and describing elements with ARIA

-{# TODO Can we add some intro text here?
-We don't liked so-called "stacked headings" where we have two headings in a row #}

-#### Accessible names and the accessibility tree

-Parallel to the DOM there is a similar browser structure called the accessibility tree.
+Parallel to the DOM there is a similar browser structure called the <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Glossary/Accessibility_tree">accessibility tree</a>.
 It contains information about HTML elements including accessible names, descriptions, roles and states.
 This information is conveyed to assistive technology through accessibility APIs.

 The accessibility tree has a computation system that assigns the accessible name (if there is one) to a control, widget, group, or landmark such that it can be announced or targeted by assistive technology.